DeanSpooner/TMRomanNumerals/README.md

 - If the current letter's value is less than the next one, you minus this value from the total!
 Otherwise add it;
 - Use an object to store Roman Numeral values;
-- Refactor tests, use non-Roman Numeral letters.
+- Refactor tests, use non-Roman Numeral letters, pass in as object.